-In late May, June and July, our Whitefield meadow is at its finest - with lots of wonderful wildflowers including orchids in bloom.
+In late May, June and early July, our Whitefield meadow is at its finest - with lots of wonderful wildflowers including orchids in bloom.

 The meadow, situated near the main car park, is home to a burst of orchids, daisies, clover, wild grasses and more - all visible from the carefully mown pathways.